pikatchu/closedsource/book/0033-first_loop.md

 Jasmina grinned.
 "Okay, let’s see it in action!"

 Jasper handed Jasmina the keyboard.
-“Alright, go to this address: `http://closedsourcebook.com/asm2.html` and step through the program.”
+“Alright, go to this address: <a href="http://closedsourcebook.com/asm2.html">http://closedsourcebook.com/asm2.html</a> and step through the program.”

 She loaded the page, her hands moving quickly.